nusenu/ContactInfo-Information-Sharing-Specification/README.md

 In most cases the responsible entity will be the same as the technical contact mentioned in the `email` field.
 This field MUST be consistent across all relays where this entity is responsible.
 It MUST point to a specific (non-shared) domain/hostname.
 Two organizations/persons can not have the same field content.
 This field is verified using the verify method described bellow (`verifymethod` field).

+When displaying the `url` field content on websites and tools implementing this specification:
-The `url` SHOULD be ignored if verification does not succeed.
+* The `url` SHOULD be ignored if verification does not succeed.
-End users MUST be able to tell verified from unverified URLs in tools or websites implementing this specification.
+* End users MUST be able to tell verified from unverified URLs.

 In cases where the responsible organization or person does not have a website, this field can be used to specify a DNS domain only.
 In that case "http(s)://" is omitted.